 Your microwave oven is powered by 120V through the power distribution center.
-It is fused by a 15amp re-settable household type breaker.
-Carefully read the manufacturer's user manual for complete operational and safety instructions provided in your owner information packet prior to using.
+It is fused by a 15-amp re-settable household type breaker.
+Carefully read the manufacturer's user manual for complete operational and safety instructions provided in your owner information packet prior to use.